jahed/node-terraform/README.md

 ## Usage

-In your `package.json` you can add it to your scripts.
+In your `package.json` you can add `terraform` commands to your scripts.

 ```json
 {